 There’s a lot of hating on the church that goes on these days.
 Just this past week a prominent church leader exchanged the truth of God for a lie and took to Instagram to renounce his faith (Romans 1:25, 2nd Peter 3:17, Matthew 24:12-13).
 Joshua Harris proceeded to make a point of theatrically apologizing for what the church believes and why it believes it.
 “Church leaders” are not the only ones who have taken to bashing the church.
 Many believers make a regular habit of apologizing for what the church has traditionally believed and taught.

-To the contrary, I believe that church is the most critical institution to grace the face of the planet.
-I do not believe a church must be a mega-multi-site-church to be a legitimate church.
-There is nothing wrong with small churches or even home churches as long as the church is healthy and the body of believers (who include more than one or two families) is learning, growing and keeping one another accountable.
-The size and structure of the church doesn’t matter all that much.
-What really matters is that Christians make a point to be an active part of a local church.
-Here’s why:
+All that being said, I still believe the church is the most critically important institution to grace planet earth.
+I do not believe a church must be a huge church to be a legitimate church.
+There is nothing wrong with small churches or even home churches as long as the church is healthy and the body of believers (who should include more than one or two families) is learning, growing, changing and holding one another accountable.
+The size and structure of the church is not particularly important.
+What really matters is that Christians make a point to be an active and vital part of each others lives.

 The church is the storehouse of spiritual truth-

-In spite of its flaws, church is intended to be the place sinners go to find their way to God and the place the redeemed go to be strengthened and sustained in their faith journey.
-Without the church Christianity ultimately devolves into a rickety spiritual DIY project where every person does what is right in their own eyes (Judges 21:25, Proverbs 19:2, Jeremiah 51:17).
-Fallible humans need the church to be the arbiter of truth or we tend to go a little nutso.
-Furthermore, without a firm foundation of truth, we find ourselves powerless to rescue the culture God called us to save.
+In spite of its many flaws, church is where sinners go to find their way to God and where the redeemed go to be built-up and sustained in their faith journey.
+Without church, the Christian faith journey ultimately devolves into a rickety spiritual DIY project where every person does what is right in their own eyes (Judges 21:25, Proverbs 19:2, Jeremiah 51:17).
+Fallible humans need the church to be the arbiter of truth or we tend to go off the rails doctrinally speaking.

 Church is where Christian community becomes a reality-

-Truth is critical but if truth were the end-all-be-all of the Christian life Christians could become who and what God intended them to be (Philippians 2:15, 1st Thessalonians 5:23, 1st Peter 2:5) by simply reading a theology book or listening to a sermon online.
+Truth is critical but if truth were the end-all-be-all of the Christian life Christians could become who and what God intended them to be by simply reading a couple of good theology books (Philippians 2:15, 1st Thessalonians 5:23, 1st Peter 2:5).
 Instead God designed believers to be part of a greater Christian community (1st Corinthians 12:27).
-When we dive into a functioning Christian community we learn to love others (John 13:35), control our fleshly urges (Galatians 5:13).
-We also discover our spiritual gifts and have a place to use them (Romans 12:6-8, Ephesians 4:11-13)
+When we dive into a functioning Christian community we are challenged to grow, we learn to love others (John 13:35), we have accountability when it comes to controlling our fleshly urges (Galatians 5:13).
+We also discover our spiritual gifts and have a place to use them (Romans 12:6-8, Ephesians 4:11-13).
+Those things cannot happen anywhere else.

 Church is where we find accountability (if we’re real with people)-